colakaist/academic-kickstart2/content/home/homepage.md

 +++

 Our lab focuses primarily on understanding of various biological phenomena from molecular to cellular scales using theoretical modelings and computer simulations.
-Current research topics include membrane proteins structure & function and functional & mechanical properties of biological soft matter.
+Current research topics include membrane proteins structure & function and functional & mechanical properties of biological soft matter, and cell-penetrating peptides(CPPs) and drug delivery.